 – I learned from them.

 – They learned from me.

 – We toasted over a glass of wine.

 Speaking of win-wins, athletes benefit tremendously when coaches communicate and collaborate.

-Still, however, I see a shit show of ego battles between coaches and staff that hinder our athletes’ performance.
+Still, however, I see a tumultuous mess of ego battles between coaches and staff that hinder our athletes’ performance.
 Nothing is worse than an athletic trainer who refuses to hear the strength coach out, and doesn’t let an athlete lift heavier than five pounds.
 Nothing is worse than a team coach who programs the good-old-jog-laps around the field for conditioning without listening to the strength coach’s talk on energy systems.
 Nothing is worse than a strength coach being stuck in his ways of back squatting and fails to take into account the mechanics of his athletes.

 With that said, I repeat: your ego sucks and it’s ruining everything.